findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 2. Loosen long push screws.
 3. Repeat.
 4. Rotate so you can see that the gap is consistent.
 Repeat 1 and 2 if needed, or until the two parts of the housing sit flush against one another with no gap between them.
-5. Tighten rotator screws assembly -everything should now be tight with no play.
+5. Tighten rotator screws -everything should now be tight with no play.
 6. Loosely snug/tighten the long push screws.

 ## Adjust One Push/Pull Screw Pair